doddlesoft/shopper/docs/integrations/api/items.md

 ### Creating an item

-To create an item simply send a `POST` request to the `/api/items` endpoint containing the name of the item in the request payload.
+To create an item send a `POST` request to the `/api/items` endpoint containing the name of the item in the request payload.

 ```
 $ curl -X POST http://shopper.test/api/items \